Devnol/Port-a-panel/README.md

 - Magnets (TBD)

 ## Included parts
-3D models in f3d form to be imported into Autodesk Fusion are available in [Models](/Models)
+3D models in f3d form to be imported into Autodesk Fusion are available in [Models](/Models):
 - Driver\_Board: Set of rough silhouettes for the pcbs of the driver board Contains 3 distinct Components:
 	- Mainboard: The driver board itself
 	- Controller: A daughter board with tact switches for controlling the OSD
 	- Receiver: A daughter board with an IR receiver for the TV remote and a power LED
 - Panel\_Physical: A 3D model of the actual panel based on the datasheet, used to create a negative for the 3d printed shell and as a size reference.
+- Driver\_Enclosure: Casing for the display driver control board
+- Panel\_Enclosure: The actual frame of the monitor itself

-Other Resources in images, drawings, pdfs etc. can be found under [Resources](/Resources)
+Other resources such as images, drawings, pdfs etc. can be found under [Resources](/Resources)

 ## External Resources
 - Inspiration from this project came mostly from some of DIY Perks' videos, you should definitely check out his channel, he makes some insane projects.